Space Shuttle: Development

-On June 4, 1974, Rockwell began construction on the first orbiter, OV-101, which would later be named Enterprise.
+On June 4, 1974, Rockwell began construction on the first orbiter, OV-101, dubbed Constitution, later to be renamed Enterprise.
 Enterprise was designed as a test vehicle, and did not include engines or heat shielding.
 Construction was completed on September 17, 1976, and Enterprise was moved to the Edwards Air Force Base to begin testing.
 Rockwell constructed the Main Propulsion Test Article (MPTA)-098, which was a structural truss mounted to the ET with three RS-25 engines attached.
 It was tested at the National Space Technology Laboratory (NSTL) to ensure that the engines could safely run through the launch profile.
 Rockwell conducted mechanical and thermal stress tests on Structural Test Article (STA)-099 to determine the effects of aerodynamic and thermal stresses during launch and reentry.

 The beginning of the development of the RS-25 Space Shuttle Main Engine was delayed for nine months while Pratt & Whitney challenged the contract that had been issued to Rocketdyne.
 The first engine was completed in March 1975, after issues with developing the first throttleable, reusable engine.
 During engine testing, the RS-25 experienced multiple nozzle failures, as well as broken turbine blades.
 Despite the problems during testing, NASA ordered the nine RS-25 engines needed for its three orbiters under construction in May 1978.

 NASA experienced significant delays in the development of the Space Shuttle's thermal protection system.
 Previous NASA spacecraft had used ablative heat shields, but those could not be reused.
 NASA chose to use ceramic tiles for thermal protection, as the shuttle could then be constructed of lightweight aluminum, and the tiles could be individually replaced as needed.
 Construction began on Columbia on March 27, 1975, and it was delivered to the KSC on March 25, 1979.
 At the time of its arrival at the KSC, Columbia still had 6,000 of its 30,000 tiles remaining to be installed.
 However, many of the tiles that had been originally installed had to be replaced, requiring two years of installation before Columbia could fly.

 On January 5, 1979, NASA commissioned a second orbiter.
 Later that month, Rockwell began converting STA-099 to OV-099, later named Challenger.
 On January 29, 1979, NASA ordered two additional orbiters, OV-103 and OV-104, which were named Discovery and Atlantis.
 Construction of OV-105, later named Endeavour, began in February 1982, but NASA decided to limit the Space Shuttle fleet to four orbiters in 1983.
 After the loss of Challenger, NASA resumed production of Endeavour in September 1987.